A provincial state of emergency remains in effect due to numerous wildfires.

 Crossing owners must submit a plan to address non-compliant crossings by end of March (of the year following their reporting).

 Are you a crossing owner?
-Find more information about the program, and priority watershed in the Alberta Watercourse Crossing Owner Information Package.
+Find more information about the program, and priority watersheds in the Alberta Watercourse Crossing Owner Information Package.

 Contact us to become involved with the:

-Collaborative Watershed-based approach to crossing management in priority order for non-compliant crossings can be found in the Watercourse Crossings Management Directive.
+The strategy for inspections and remediation of non-compliant crossings can be found in the Watercourse Crossings Management Directive.

-The Watercourse crossing program compiles watercourse crossing data and mapping products.
-Maps coming spring 2023.
+The Watercourse Crossing Program compiles watercourse crossing data and mapping products.

 If you are a staff, regulator, or member of the directive and you would like to request access to the map, email us.